darrenjw/logreg/DraftPosts/Part3Met.md

   then fa
   else (\x -> (fa x) >>= (stepN (n-1) fa))
 ```
 whereas for the explicit approaches it is more natural to unfold into a regular infinite data stream.
-So, for the explicit sequential approch we could use
+So, for the explicit sequential approach we could use
 ```haskell
 mcmcP :: (RandomGen g) => s -> (g -> s -> (s, g)) -> g -> DS.Stream s
 mcmcP x0 kern g = DS.unfold stepUf (x0, g)